WEDQ

 WEDQ (channel 3.4) is a secondary PBS member television station licensed to Tampa, Florida, United States, serving the Tampa Bay area.
 Owned by Florida West Coast Public Broadcasting, it is a sister station to primary PBS member WEDU (channel 3).
 The two stations share studios at the Berkman Family Broadcast Center on North Boulevard in Tampa and transmitter facilities in Riverview, Florida.

 For most of its history, this license was WUSF-TV (channel 16), which was built by the University of South Florida (USF) in 1966.
 WUSF served as a secondary educational and public TV station for the Tampa Bay area with an emphasis on college telecourses and how-to programming, with WEDU providing primary PBS service and children's programs.
 It broadcast from studios on the USF campus, first in the library basement and later in dedicated facilities completed in 2001.
 Relations between WEDU and WUSF-TV were usually cooperative but occasionally deteriorated.

-In 2015, the Federal Communications Commission opened an opportunity for broadcast stations to surrender their spectrum in a reverse auction to clear frequencies for wireless service.
+In 2015, the Federal Communications Commission (FCC) opened an opportunity for broadcast stations to surrender their spectrum in a reverse auction to clear frequencies for wireless service.
 The USF Board of Trustees voted to include channel 16 in the auction; in the preceding years, it had routinely lost money, and trustees were skeptical of the continued value of a TV station with a growth in new media technologies.
 The university sold its spectrum for $18.8 million and ceased broadcasting on October 15, 2017.
 The broadcast license remained and was sold to Florida West Coast Public Broadcasting, which moved it onto the same channel as WEDU and incorporated WUSF-TV's former subchannels and programming into its offerings as WEDQ.